compojoom/refire/docs/FirebaseOAuth.md

 You can also pass `scopes` prop to request extra information, e.g. obtaining birthday with Facebook authentication you'd pass `['user_birthday']` as prop.

+You can also pass `onClick` and `onError` callback functions as props.

 ```js
 import { FirebaseOAuth } from 'refire-app'
 const LoginWithGoogle = () => {